wangyu09/exkaldi/README.md

 With the help of these classes, Exkaldi is qualified to build a complete ASR system from the scratch to a state-of-the-art level.

 ## Parallel Processes In Exkaldi
-Starting from version 1.3, we support mutiple processes so as to deal with a large-scale corpus.
+Starting from version 1.3, we support multiple processes so as to deal with a large-scale corpus.
 When process a small one, such as TIMIT coupus in our examples, we prefer to apply the single process that will hold on data in memory, and defaultly appoint buffer as IO streams during the processing.
 For example, we want to compute the MFCC feature from a script-table file:
 ```
 # Single process
 wavFile = "wav.scp"
 feat = Exkaldi.compute_mfcc(wavFile, rate=16000, name="dummy_mfcc")
 ```
 The returned object: ___feat___ would be an Exkaldi __BytesFeature__ object.
-Implementing parallel processes is easy in Exkaldi because you only need to give the function mutiple resources.
+Implementing parallel processes is easy in Exkaldi because you only need to give the function multiple resources.
 Exkaldi will decide a parallel strategy and assign these recources automatically.
 For example:
 ```
 # Parallel processes
 wavFiles = ["wav_0.scp", "wav_1.scp"]
 feat = Exkaldi.compute_mfcc(wavFiles, rate=16000, name="dummy_mfcc", outFile="dummy_mfcc.ark")
 ```
 This function will run double processes parallelly because it received two scripts.
 At the moment, the IO streams must be files and the currency will become index table.
 In above case, the returned object: ___feat___ would be two Exkaldi __ArkIndexTable__ objects.
-In particular, we not only accept mutiple recources but also different parameters.
+In particular, we not only accept multiple recources but also different parameters.
 This is different with Kaldi.
 Just for example, we will use different sample rates to compute the MFCC feature:
 ```
 # Parallel processes
 wavFile = "wav.scp"